 For many years Bill was on the board of trustees of United Way of America and United Way International.
 He is now on the board of trustees

 of First Book and a senior advisor to Ashoka, an organization that invests in social entrepreneurs.
-He remains interested in the management
+He is also on the Board of Advisors of

 Building a Corporate Identity